 Online School is a cross between traditional homeschooling and in-person public school.
 The traditional homeschool experience is where the parent/learning coach/teacher decides on a curriculum for each subject and devises a plan of what to teach when.

 The traditional in-person public school is well…what most of us are used to.
-Kids go to school in a school building, they are taught by licensed teachers, take part in learning, social activities, etc. then at the end of the day go home and work on homework.
+Kids go to school in a school building, they are taught by teachers, take part in learning, social activities, etc. then at the end of the day go home and work on homework.
 There is much more to it than that but that’s just the quick version.

 Why We Chose K12 Online School